syjeon162/DirectionFit/README.md

 The app2 excutable may not be compatible.
 Change to app2_dic instead.
 If want to use dichroicon, add the command "--dic";
 If want to use directional source container, add the command "--source"

+Update on Apr 17 2024:
+When using command "--source", the source direction is now retrieved from the metadata from the eosntuple file.
+Set `/rat/proclast eosntuple` to get an eosntuple output from EosSims.